 Famous for Bilpin apples and Botanical Gardens

 Next to amazing Megalong Valley and beautiful Cafes and historical building

 Blue mountains offer a number of trails for people into outdoor activities including camping, trekking and bush-walking.
 You can pick and choose the trail based on your fitness level and interest.
-Make sure you get all necessary information about the trails as some of the locations are quite remote and every now and then people get lost in bush and rescue missions have to be organised to find them.
+Make sure you get all necessary information about the trails as some of the locations are quite remote and every now and then people get lost in the bush and rescue missions have to be organised to find them.